KaijuML/personal-website/content/readme.md

 ### Work

 I am a Research Engineer at BNP Paribas.
 In practice, I bridge the gap between research/academia and applications/enterprise.
 I am part of the team which developped the internal company-wide search engine, as well as a number of other tools (translation plateform, document NLP, etc.).
-I also act in an advisory capacity when I can: I have co-supervised an interneship on Gramatical Error Correction, and helped write several of my coworkers' research papers (accepted at international conferences).
+I also act in an advisory capacity when I can: I have co-supervised an internship on Gramatical Error Correction, and helped write several of my coworkers' research papers (accepted at international conferences).

 ### Hobbies